sohbatSandhu/Lingo-Exchange/README.md

 - View a list of relevant exercises based on the given language and dialect using a select statement.
 Connect each exercise to a question page.
     - On the quesiton page, display relevant questions using a select statement.
     - Implement a "mark complete" button to mark a question as complete.
-- Allow user to view the max, min, and/or average score for exercises grouping by language and usin aggregation.
+- Allow user to view the max, min, and/or average score for exercises grouping by language and using aggregation.
-- Allow user to view the count of exercise scores for each language that are above average using nested aggregation and group by.
+- Allow user to view the count of exercise scores for each language that are above average using nested aggregation and group by statement.

 ## Language Interaction Page - Romina
 ### **Task 1:** Interface for the user to view, select, and remove their assigned expert.